 The spring of 1992 saw the birth of what was soon to become an Oxford landmark…

 Housed in a Reconstruction-era livery stable on the Courthouse Square, City Grocery began serving north Mississippi’s most innovative faire with Chef John Currence at the helm of his first restaurant venture.
-Sixteen years later, Currence and company have seen a slew of openings under their instruction and retain ownership of two exceptionally successful ventures in Oxford; including, Bouré (an up-scale, full service family concept), City Grocery Catering Company-a full service catering endeavor and Big Bad Breakfast, an ingredient-driven breakfast concept and smokehouse set to open in May of 2008.
+Nearly thirty years later, Currence and company have seen a slew of openings under their instruction including Bouré, Snackbar, Big Bad Breakfast and Main Event (City Grocery’s Catering Company).

 John, a New Orleanian by birth, began cooking in Chapel Hill, NC under the tutelage of Bill Neal at Crooks Corner, one of the Eastern Seaboard’s premiere Southern, fine-dining institutions.
 Under Neal, John began his training in the unusual cross of classical French technique and traditional Deep Southern American cuisine.
 After 2 years with Crook’s, John moved to Aurora, an upscale classical Italian venue, also in Chapel Hill, working as assistant to the resident pasta chef.
 In 1989, at the behest of Larkin Selman (chef and co-owner of Gautreau’s) John returned to New Orleans to fill the position of sous chef at the opening of Gautreau’s.
 During his time there, Gautreau’s would be recognized by Food & Wine as one of the top 10 restaurants in the country.
 After 18 months with Selman, John then moved on to the position of executive-sous chef with the Brennan family at the soon-to-be-opened, classical Italian restaurant, Bacco.
 During the 8-month interim period between starting with the Brennans and the time that Bacco actually opened, John received rigorous managerial and mass food service training at Mr. B’s Bistro.
 The decision to ultimately part ways with the Brennan family was a relatively difficult one, but John felt that the time had come to explore the avenue of ownership in the fine-dining arena.